durkiewicz/elm-plugin/README.md

 # elm-plugin
 Elm language plugin for IntelliJ IDEA.
+This repository is no longer maintained due to lack of resources.
+If you need an Elm language support in IntelliJ - please consider using [this plugin](https://github.com/klazuka/intellij-elm) instead.

 ## Features